 Center for Global Education FAQs:

-1. I’m studying remotely, is the CGE still available to me when I’m away from campus?
+1. Can I meet with CGE staff if I’m not on campus?
 Yes, we’re used to working with students and families from away.
 We’ll utilize Zoom, Skype, phone, email, or other methods to communicate.
-We will not be meeting with students in person for the time being.
+We’re open even when classes aren’t in session, except for Dec.
+19 to January 3.

 2. How do I make appointments with CGE staff?
 Students can make appointments via BatesReach.
 All appointments will default to a Zoom room, but we an also operate by phone.

 3. Is the office still accessible by phone?
 Yes, the office line (207-786-6223) is available but please be patient as we navigate our new reality.
 Rest assured, someone will call you back if we missed your call.